yiisoft/yii-runner-roadrunner/README.md

 Temporal is a distributed, scalable, durable, and highly available orchestration engine used to execute asynchronous long-running business logic in a scalable and resilient way.

-Explore more about Temporal on the official website https://temporal.io and in the sdk repository: https://github.com/temporalio/sdk-php.
+Explore more about Temporal on [the official website](https://temporal.io) and in [the SDK repository](https://github.com/temporalio/sdk-php).

 > If you want to add support for Temporal you need to install the SDK and configure workflows and activities.